DevExpress/devextreme-angular/README.md

 </dx-vector-map>
 ```

-Note that callback functions are executed _outside_ the context of the component.
-But if the context is important, you can explicitly bind it to the callback function in the constructor.
+Note that callback functions are executed _outside_ the context of the component, but if the context is important, you can explicitly bind it to the callback function in the constructor.

 ```js
 constructor() {